Track Metadata

 The request has six numeric arguments.
 At this point it is worth talking a bit more about the byte after D in the first argument.
 This seems to specify the location of the menu being drawn, with the value 1 meaning the main menu on the left-hand half of the CDJ display, while 2 means the submenu (for example the info popup when it is open) which overlays the right-hand half of the display.
 We don’t yet know exactly what, if any, difference there is between the response details when 2 is used instead of 1 here.
 And special data requests use different values: for example, the track waveform summary, which is drawn in a strip along the entire bottom of the display, is requested with a menu location number of 8 in this second byte.

 As described above, Tr has the value 1 for rekordbox tracks.
+See Non-Rekordbox Track Metadata for other values that can be used.

 The second argument, offset, specifies which menu entry is the first one you want to see, and the third argument, limit, specifies how many should be sent.
-In this case, since there are only 11 entries, we can request them all at once, so we will set offset to 0 and limit to 11.
+In this case, since there are only 11 entries, we can request them all at once, so we will set offset to 0 and _limit_to 11.
 But for large playlists, for example, you need to request batches of entries that are smaller than the total available, or the player will be unable to send them to you.
 We have not found what the exact limit is, but getting 64 at a time seems to work on Nexus 2 players.

 We don’t know the purpose of the fourth argument, but sending a value of 0 works.
-The fifth argument, total, seems to usually contain the total number of items reported in the intial menu response, but sending a second copy of limit here works too; it may not matter much.
+The fifth argument, total, seems to usually contain the total number of items reported in the initial menu response, but sending a second copy of limit here works too; it may not matter much.
 And the sixth and final argument also has an unknown purpose, but 0 works.

-This causes the player to send us 13 messages: The 11 metadata items
+This causes the player to send us 13 messages: The 11 metadata items we requested are sent (with type 4101

-followed by a menu footer message (with type 4201
+, first figure below), and followed by a menu footer message (with type 4201

-third figure below).
-This wrapping happens
+, third figure below).

-with all “render menu” requests, and the menu footer is an easy way to
+This wrapping happens with all “render menu” requests, and the menu footer is an easy way to know you are done, although you can also count the messages.

 When sending requests which result in multiple response messages, it is important to keep in mind the distinction between message boundaries and network packets.
 You might receive more than one message in a single network packet (especially when you are talking to rekordbox), so you need to look for message boundaries based on the length information in each message.
 Failure to do this initially led to a bug in Beat Link.
 It is also possible that a single message might be split into more than one network packet.
 I don’t believe this has been seen, but coding defensively to handle it may be the reason why. |

-The menu item responses all have the same structure, and use all twelve message argument slots, containing ten numbers and two strings, although they generally don’t have meaningful values in all of the slots.
+The menu item responses all have the same structure, and use all twelve message argument slots, containing ten numbers and two strings, although they generally don’t have meaningful values in all the slots.
 They have the general structure shown here, and the arguments are listed in the Table below:

 Arg | Type | Meaning |